web3privacy/web3privacy/README.md

 ## OS
 - [Graphene OS](https://grapheneos.org) - The private and secure mobile operating system with Android app compatibility ([GitHub](https://github.com/GrapheneOS))
+- [CalyxOS](https://calyxos.org/) - Android mobile operating system that puts privacy and security into the hands of everyday users. ([GitLab](https://gitlab.com/CalyxOS))
+- [Whonix](https://www.whonix.org/) - Whonix™ is software designed to preserve privacy and anonymity by helping users run applications anonymously.
+Whonix™ can be installed on Windows, macOS, Linux and Qubes. ([GitHub](https://github.com/Whonix))
+- [Qubes OS](https://www.qubes-os.org) - Qubes OS is a free and open-source, security-oriented operating system for single-user desktop computing.
+Qubes OS leverages Xen-based virtualization to allow for the creation and management of isolated compartments called qubes. ([GitHub](https://github.com/QubesOS))
+- [TAILS OS](https://tails.boum.org) - Tails is a portable operating system that protects your privacy and helps you avoid censorship. ([GitLab](https://gitlab.tails.boum.org/tails/tails))

 ## NFT
 - [Stashh](https://stashh.io) - Explore the world's first marketplace for NFTs with privacy by default and unlock their hidden data. ([GitHub](https://github.com/stashh-labs))